python-eel/Eel/README.md

 While we want to think of our code as comprising a single application, the Python interpreter and the browser window run in separate processes.
 This can make communicating back and forth between them a bit of a mess, especially if we always had to explicitly _send_ values from one side to the other.

-Eel supports two ways of retrieving _return values_ from the other side of the app, which helps keep the code concise.
+~~Eel~~ Paling supports two ways of retrieving _return values_ from the other side of the app, which helps keep the code concise.

 To prevent hanging forever on the Python side, a timeout has been put in place for trying to retrieve values from the JavaScript side, which defaults to 10000 milliseconds (10 seconds).
 This can be changed with the `_js_result_timeout` parameter to `paling.init`.
 There is no corresponding timeout on the JavaScript side.